MartinRehorek/MartinRehorek/README.md

 - 👋 Hi, I’m @MartinRehorek
-- 👀 I’m interested in Python, C#, Unity, Unreal Engine, Swift, JavaScript, React, ExpressJS, MongoDB, Bash, Kubernetes, Docker
-- 🌱 I’m currently learning DevOps.
+- 👀 Working as a DevOps Software engineer for Deutsche Telekom - T-Mobile Czech A.S.
 - 📫 How to reach me: martinrehorek5@gmail.com

 <!---